syncfusion-content/blazor-docs/blazor/ribbon/getting-started-webapp.md

 {% endhighlight %}
 {% endtabs %}

-### Adding Ribbon Item
+### Adding ribbon item

 You can use the `<RibbonCollection>` directive to define each ribbon collection that contains one or more items.
-To define each ribbon item, you can use the `<RibbonItem>` directive with the `Type` property to specify the type of item to be rendered, like a button, a drop-down button, a combo box, and more.
+To define each ribbon item, you can use the `<RibbonItem>` directive with the `Type` property to specify the type of item to be rendered, using the `RibbonItemType` such as Button, a DropDown, a ComboBox, and more.

 {% tabs %}
 {% highlight razor %}